Province of Massachusetts Bay: Forming the Commonwealth

 The first draft of the convention was rejected.
 In this first draft the state would consist of a legislature called the General Court which had two houses, a House of Representatives and an indirectly elected senate that would also serve as a governor's council.
 The Governor would not have the power of veto and would need to have any action confirmed by the Senate.
 There were some progressive elements of the constitution however, the Senate would be apportioned based on population and the House would no longer have a property requirement.
-Also a point of contention was the fact that there was no Bill of Rights.
+Also a point of contention was that there was no Bill of Rights.
 When the vote was put before the populace it was rejected by an 83% to 17% margin.

 In 1779 another question was put to the electorate.
 This time the people were asked if they favored another convention, apportioned by population, to meet and formulate a new draft of the constitution.
 The question passed by a 72% to 28% margin.
 This next convention met from September 1, 1779, to June 16, 1780.
 At the time the war was not going well for the Patriot forces.
 The Penobscot Expedition had ended in failure, and the Kingdom of France had yet to send its larger contingent of military support.
 Even amidst the political uncertainty the convention was assembled with 312 members.

 John Adams wrote the draft of the new constitution and the convention accepted it with minimal amendments.
 The draft was then put to the various town meetings of the province.
 The town meetings were to decide on the constitution in pieces, rather than as a whole, and add any changes they thought were necessary.
 The Adams version was then accepted by the convention on June 15, 1780.
 In elections held in October 1780, John Hancock was elected the first Governor of Massachusetts along with representatives to the commonwealth's first General Court.